curtsinger-lab/riker/docs/rebuild-process.md

 # Rebuild Process
+TODO: Update thid document.
+The two-phase process is still relevant, but some of the details of how artifacts and versions are handled have changed.

 I'm just jotting down some notes about how the rebuild process works to help me think about how to structure the phases of the rebuild.